Post job

-Below we've compiled a list of the most important skills for a clinical pharmacist.
-We ranked the top skills based on the percentage of clinical pharmacist resumes they appeared on.
+Below we've compiled a list of the most critical clinical pharmacist skills.
+We ranked the top skills for clinical pharmacists based on the percentage of resumes they appeared on.
 For example, 20.2% of clinical pharmacist resumes contained patients as a skill.
-Let's find out what skills a clinical pharmacist actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a clinical pharmacist needs to be successful in the workplace.

 1. Patients